inverb/Generative-Flow-Network-project/src/real_nvp/README.md

 ## Model overlook

 The idea of Real NVP (Real-value Non Volume Preserving) model is very similar to NICE models.
-They differ only on flow function, as instead of just one additive factor **m**, Real NVP introduces two factors **s, t**, where **s** is muliplicative.
+They differ only on flow function, as instead of just one additive factor **m**, Real NVP introduces two factors **s, t**, where **s** is multiplicative.

 ![Real NVP equations](../../docs/real_nvp_equations.png)

-Where &bigodot; is element-wise multiplication.
-As we can see above, introducing multiplication don't make inversing functions any harder, and yet it can improve results.
+Here &bigodot; is element-wise multiplication.
+As we can see above, introducing multiplication doesn't make inversing functions any harder, and yet it can improve results.

 ## Autoencoder